roopakdureja/E-commerce/README.md

     - JWT Authentication & Authorization
     - Role-Based Access Control (Admin/User)
     - Google OAuth2 Login (external API integration using `RestTemplate`)
-    - To access the API, you will need to obtain a JWT by authenticating with the /login endpoint.
+    - To access the API, you will need to obtain a JWT by authenticating with the /signi
+    - n endpoint.
 The JWT should then be passed in the Authorize option available in the Swagger-ui.

 - **Business Features**
     - Order Management – order placement and persistence